 • Males should be anywhere from 8-12% body fat on a regular basis.

-• Females need only be at 15% on a regular basis.
+• Females need only be around 18% on a regular basis.

-• There are zero benefits both internally or externally to being over 12% body fat
+• There are zero benefits both internally or externally to being outside of these body fat recommendations

 • Being lean increases testosterone levels and decreases estrogen levels

 • Being lean increases insulin sensitivity and blood glucose control